-As a host site, you provide the vision, project plan, day-to-day management of the project and on-site supervision of the AmeriCorps VISTA.
-Literacy Minnesota provides training and technical assistance to you and the AmeriCorps VISTA at all stages of the project, and manages the AmeriCorps VISTA member's living allowance and benefits.
+As a host site, you provide the vision, project plan, day-to-day management of the project and on-site supervision of the AmeriCorps VISTA member.
+Literacy Minnesota provides training and technical assistance to you and the member at all stages of the project, and supports the member in building cohort community, navigating resources and accessing benefits.

-An AmeriCorps VISTA member serves full-time for 12 months, with the option to continue service for multiple years.
+An AmeriCorps VISTA member serves full-time for 12 months, with the option to serve for multiple years.
 A typical AmeriCorps VISTA project is renewed annually for 3-5 years.